dmorl/MichiganCOVID/README.md

 ### MichiganOverview_Deceased.csv

 **Source:** Data is found under the Cumulative Data link of Michigan's Coronavirus webpage, https://www.michigan.gov/coronavirus/0,9753,7-406-98163-520743--,00.html (obsolete) and https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html (active) <br />
-**Description:** A spreadsheet converting tabular data of confirmed COVID-19 deceased cases in Michigan released by the Michigan Department of Health & Human Services <br />
+**Description:** A spreadsheet converting tabular data of confirmed COVID-19 deceased cases in Michigan released by the Michigan Department of Health & Human Services.
+Confirmed deaths include individuals who meet one or more of the following conditions: 1) Have been identified as a confirmed case and classified as deceased as a result of a case investigation in the Michigan Disease Surveillance System (MDSS).
+MDSS is the database used by state and local health department to monitor reportable diseases like COVID-19; 2) have been identified as a confirmed case in MDSS had have a death certificate with COVID-19 listed as a cause of death; 3) have been identified as a confirmed case in MDSS and die within 30 days of onset of COVID-19 infection and have a death certificate which classifies their manner death as 'natural' <br />
 **Date range:** 2020-03-10 through 2020-06-16 <br />
 **Missing dates:** 2020-03-20 <br />